Taranaki Rhododendron Gardens - Kiwi Guide Stories

 Join MoaTours Kiwi Guide Andre on his journey through the springtime gardens of Taranaki.
-Read his travel diary and see his favourite pictures from last season's trips.
+Read his travel diary and see his favourite pictures.

-Kia Ora, my name is Andre Booth, also known as Andre the Guide!
-I am a veteran Kiwi Guide with MoaTours and this is my take on the Taranaki Rhododendron Gardens tour, one of my favourite trips to lead.
+Kia Ora, my name is Andre Booth and I am a veteran Kiwi Guide with MoaTours and and this is my take on the Taranaki Rhododendron Gardens tour, one of my favourite trips.

 When I left school, I spent three years studying botany and plant ecology, and have since gone on to work in several different roles in the outdoors.
 So, I was excited when MoaTours asked me to lead this trip as I know “Rhodos” are such a show stopper when in full bloom!